 - An annual subscription costs $139 per year

 Quillbot is clearly the more affordable option.
 However, Grammarly provides advanced grammar checking that Quillbot can’t match.

 Winner: Quillbot (if only for the price), Grammarly for functionality

 After using Quillbot and Grammarly to improve my writing for a few years now, some features stand out.

-With Quillbot, you can pick from different modes when paraphrasing text.
+Quillbot excels at rewriting existing content.
+You can pick from different modes when paraphrasing text.
 If you want your text to be more formal, select the formal mode.
-If you want to shorten or expand text, then these options are available too.
+If you want to shorten or expand text, these options are available too.
 Quillbot’s modes allow you to paraphrase text to your liking.
 And it contains a hand article or essay summarizer, useful for writing abstracts.
 Grammarly doesn’t provide anything like this.

 Ease of Use

 Compared to other paraphrases and proofreading tools like Wordtune and Ginger, Quillbot and Grammarly are the easiest to use.
 Signing up takes a few seconds, and once completed, you’ll get a tutorial on using the software.

 Google Chrome extensions are also available for both tools that allow you to check your work while writing.
 However, Grammarly also enables you to accept its suggestions with a single mouse-click via the app and add-on.

 Although both platforms are super helpful for writers, they can improve in some areas: